bnbullock/kickstarter/README.md

 Possible tables and/or graphs that we could create:
 - We can further analyse how the data is distributed and calculate the three key measures of central tendency : mean, median and mode.
 - We can also review the distribution of the dataset in terms of measures of spread and calculate range, variance, standard deviation and quartiles.
 - We can take a very close look at Outliers and make a determination of whether or not we should include extreme values.
+For example, we can use the median and IQR together to determine outliers then decide on whether we should keep or remove them.
 - In order to effectively show the distribution visually and make it that much easier to comprehend we can use box and whisker plots.